Skip to main content

 By combining query parameters for filtering, sorting, and paging, you can retrieve blog authors that match more advanced search criteria.
 For example, the request below fetches blog authors that don't have a language assigned, ordered by the most recently updated.
 The limit and offset parameters below return the second page of results.

 To create a blog author, make a POST request to /cms/v3/blogs/authors, and include a JSON payload that represents the blog author model.
 The fullName field is required when creating a blog author.
 To set the URL of a blog author profile page, you must provide the slug field in your request.
-Review the required parameters and the structure of the blog author model in the Endpoints tab at the top of this article.
+Review the required parameters and the structure of the blog author model in the reference documentation.

 To update a blog author, make a PATCH request to /cms/v3/blogs/authors/{objectId}, where objectId is the ID of the associated author.
 Include a JSON payload representing the blog author model in your request.
-Review the required parameters and the structure of the blog author model in the Endpoints tab at the top of this article.
+Review the required parameters and the structure of the blog author model in the reference documentation.

 To help you maintain blog authors across multiple languages, HubSpot's CMS allows you to group together blog authors of language variants of the same content.
 A blog author with a language set may only be used on blog posts of the same language.
 Blog authors that do not have a language set are considered global and may be used on all blog posts.